Arcadia-Science/noveltree/README.md

 > `shallow`: busco lineage dataset for shallow taxonomic scale analysis (e.g. below eukaryota).
 > `broad`: busco lineage dataset for broad taxonomic scale analysis (e.g. eukaryota).
 > `mode`: specification of busco analysis mode.
-> `uniprot`: true/false specification indicating whether the proteome comes from UniProt (i.e. has UniProt protein accessions that we can use to annotate).
+> `uniprot`: true/false specification indicating whether the proteome comes from UniProt (i.e. has UniProt protein accessions that `PhylOrthology` can use to annotate).
 > `mcl_test`: true/false specification of whether this species is to be included in the MCL inflation parameter test-set.
 These species must have UniProt protein accessions (for COGEQC protein domain score).

 **4.** Create a parameter file that includes all necessary input, output, and parameter specifications - example below, followed by a description of parameters.